There are no active ads.

 That being said, this movie is freaking awful.

-The movie starts on Argo City which is apparently a colony of Kryptonians that survived the planet exploding.
+The movie starts in Argo City, which is a colony of Kryptonians that survived the planet exploding.
 You really don’t know because they never tell you why this city exists or how it exists.
 And then they throw in it’s in a pocket universe for kicks.
 When Kara accidentally loses the Omegahedron – a power source that keeps the city functioning – she has to chase after it and get it back to Argo City before they run out of energy and air.

 Kara heads to Earth with this super important mission… and fakes her way into a girl’s boarding school to kill some time?
 And not only that, she fakes a letter from her cousin Clark Kent because she somehow knows Kal-El’s Earth identity.